 Thousands of hours spent craning your wrists on a keyboard in the office can take a real toll on the structure of your hands and wrists.
 Carpal Tunnel occurs when swelling or damage around the tiny bones in your wrists causes pressure on sensitive tendons and nerves.

 Treatment for Carpal Tunnel syndrome includes having the patient wear wrist braces which apply pressure in strategic areas to reduce swelling and associated pain.
+Nutrition can also play a part in helping relieve Carpal Tunnel, so taking a look at carpal tunnel foods to avoid will help alleviate some of that pain as well as make you feel a lot healthier.

 Increased acne from smartphones